sdrak94/inertiax/README.md

 # inertiax

-The best coded autofarm engine for lineage 2 originally developed for L2AEPvP by Blizzard
+The best coded autofarm engine for lineage 2 originally developed for L2AEPvP in 2021

 The code will require a little clean-up